oresat/oresat-linux/CANdaemon/docs/file_transfer_notes.md

 |     8     | Refresh the file name array        | boolean     | readwrite |

 ### How file reading works:
+- The CANdaemon automatically will fill the file array (0x3002) on startup.
 - The master node can read the file array (0x3002) and pick which sub-index in the array it wants to read.
 The master node can choose the file by writing the sub-index value of 0x3002 into 0x3003 sub-index 1; That will load the file info into sub-indexes 2, 3, and 4 (file name, file data, and file size buffers respectively).
 Then the master node can read any of those file buffers as it wants to.
 If the file name or file data is read without loading in a file they will return the value '\0' aka 0x00 (one byte).
 - The loaded file can be deleted by reading or writing a value to sub-index 5.
 - Sub-index 6 and 7 are just extra useful information for the master node (number of files that could be read and number of file that are not loaded into the file array).